-Garmin Pilot EFB users can accomplish the same task by tapping the Home icon -> Documents -> "Catalog" (top menu bar).
+Garmin Pilot EFB users can accomplish the same task by tapping the Home icon \rightarrow Documents \rightarrow "Catalog" (top menu bar).
 In the Catalog, there is a "FAA Documents" section, followed by "Garmin Manuals" section.
 You will need to tap each catalog title to enter a sub-catalog of that title, and individually select each file you wish to download for offline use.
 Garmin Pilot does not have a batch download feature.

-7) Flight Plan, Weight & Balance, Performance
+8) Flight Plan, Weight & Balance, Performance

 Scenario 1: Your doctor friend, who's a pilot, needs to depart no later than 5pm.
 She has surgeries scheduled all day, so she doesn't feel that she'll be fit to fly.
-She hires you to fly her in her (insert make/model) to a seminar in (SMO) (TRK) (PHX) (SEA).
-She is making a weekend out of it, so she will be bringing her husband (180 pounds) and daughter (120 pounds).
+She hires you to fly her in her (use test aircraft) to a surgery in [choose one: (TRK) (Phoenix Area) (Seattle Area)].
+She is making a weekend out of it, so she will be bringing her husband (180 pounds) and daughter (100 pounds), and the doctor's weight is 130 pounds.
 Please plan this flight, considering weight and balance, performance, airspace, and actual weather.